Afro-Bahamians: History

+Before the arrival of African slaves and European colonists, the Bahamas was initially inhabited by the Lucayan people.
+They later died of Spanish diseases after Christopher Columbus introduced pathogens to the island.
+Spain later ceded the island to Britain in accordance with the Treaty of Paris and then emancipation of slaves of African slaves began in 1834.

 The earliest African inhabitants of the Bahamas came during the 1640s from Bermuda and England with the Eleutheran Adventurers, many were also brought from other parts of the West Indies.

 In the 1780s after the American Revolutionary war, many British loyalists resettled in the Bahamas.
 This migration brought some 7000 people, the vast majority being African slaves from the Gullah people in Georgia and the Carolinas.
 Some Africans earned their freedoms and immigrated to the Bahamas by fighting for the British during the American Revolutionary War as members of the Ethiopian Regiment.
 This migration made the Bahamian population majority of African descent for the first time, with a proportion of 2 to 1 over the European inhabitants.

 There was also an additional 9,560 people brought directly from Africa to the Bahamas from 1788 - 1807.
 1807 was when the British abolished the slave trade.

-In 1807, the British abolished the slave trade.
 Throughout the 19th century, close to 7000 Africans were resettled in the Bahamas after being freed from slave ships by the Royal Navy, which intercepted the trade, in the Bahamian islands.
 Slavery was abolished in the British Empire on 1 August 1834.

 During the War of 1812, the British Cutter Privateer Caledonia was chiefly manned by Black Bahamians about 70 in number.
 No less than 8 Privateers left Nassau prior to September 1812, returning with 17 prizes in total, the Caledonia returned with 6 of the 17 prizes.
 The Naval War of 1812 Volume 1 Chapter 5 pg.
 597 mentions that the Caledonia was "a British Privateer mounting but 8 guns and manned chiefly with Blacks, about 70 in number, cruising between Savannah and Charleston and has already done a great deal of mischief."
 The Caledonia operated out of Nassau in The Bahamas.